All Female Kilimanjaro Climb

 All tents are cosy in design and feature a power extension with a universal adapter, writing desk, digital safe and a private shaded veranda overlooking breath-taking views.
 When it comes to dining, guests can savor delicious meals prepared by the on-site chef in the dining room or lounge area.

 Enjoy your final morning in the heart of the Serengeti by following up on a certain lion pride that you may have discovered, or simply exploring a new area to game drive.
-Game drive out of the Serengeti through Olduvai Gorge/Shifting Sands.

 About Your Host

-Glory Thobias Salema is one of the very few female guides in Tanzania and was recognised as the Best Female Guide by Tanzania National Park Authority (TANAPA) in 2017, 2018 and 2019 and received awards from Mr. Kigwangala, Tanzania’s Minister of Tourism and Natural Resources.
+Glory Thobias Salema is one of the very few female guides / drivers in Tanzania and was recognised as the Best Female Guide by Tanzania National Park Authority (TANAPA) in 2017, 2018 and 2019 and received awards from Mr. Kigwangala, Tanzania’s Minister of Tourism and Natural Resources.

 Beyond taking you on safari, Glory can also guide you to the top of Mt.
 Kilimanjaro being one of only 6 female guides (out of over 2,500).